ArushiAgrawal/CS7641/README.md

 <p align = "center"> Fig.7 Model Performance </p>

-# Image augmentation
+##### Image augmentation

 Image augmentation is a technique used to artifically create new images using the existing images.
 It creates variation in the training dataset which can improve the performance and ability of the model to generailze.
 These images are created using transformations that include a range of operations like shifts, flips, zooms, etc.

+We used image augmentation and then tried fitting the same nueral network as stated above.
+However there wasn't much improvement in the train and validation accuracies.

 #### ResNet18

 Residual networks have shortcut connections (skip-connections) which turn a deep network into its counterpart residual version.
 This enables gradients to flow directly through the skip connections backwards from later layers to initial layers and thus helps overcome the vanishing gradient problem to a great extent.
 ResNet consists on one convolution and pooling layer followed by repetition of this layers.
 We have evaluated ResNet18 CNN architecture to perform this multiclass classification.
 We generated the accuracy curves for the training and the validation set as the model kept learning.
 We got the validation and test set accuracies as 62.7% and 61.1% respectively.
 We see that the model is overfitting, so our next step is to improve its generalization accuracy using implicit or explicit regularization techniques like image augmentation, dropout layers etc.

-In order to investigate the model further, we also plot the Top-3 accuracies curve which represents how well the model performed in order to predict a correct image class, within the top 3 classes having the highest softmax probabilities.
-We also generated the confusion matrix of the test dataset to understand which emotion classes are easy to classify and which emotion pairs are confusing.
+Top-3 accuracies along with the confusion matrix of the test dataset has been plotted below.
 We found that the model performed really well with the "Happy" class, whereas the "Neutral" class was often confused with the "Sad" class and vice versa.
 Further, a good proportion of images in "Fear" class also got mis-classified as "Sad".

 <p align="center">
   <img img width="600" src="https://user-images.githubusercontent.com/29612754/161646159-2e76498c-1349-445d-b0a5-593f3e73441b.png">